jwdavis0200/Ava/README.md

-# Ava: Your Personal Chatbot Assistant
+# Ava: Your Personal Artificial Virtual Assistant

 ![Image of UI of Ava](./images/ava.png)